About Emmaus Evangelical Lutheran Church

 What to Expect When You Visit

 When you come to Emmaus for the Divine Service, you will encounter reverent, liturgical worship that may feel both ancient and new.
-The service follows the historic order of the Western Mass, including hymns from the Lutheran Service Book, the reading of Holy Scripture according to the lectionary, the preaching of a sermon grounded in the appointed texts, and the celebration of the Lord's Supper.
+The service follows the historic order of the Western Church, including hymns from the Lutheran Service Book, the reading of Holy Scripture according to the lectionary, the preaching of Law and Gospel, and the celebration of the Lord's Supper.

 If you are unfamiliar with liturgical worship, do not worry.
-Hymnals and bulletins are available to guide you through the service.
-Our pastors and members are happy to answer any questions you might have.
+Hymnals and distributed bulletins are available to help you navigate the service.
+The bulletin will direct you to pages inside the Lutheran Service Book where you will find the relevant prayers and hymns sung throughout the Divire Service.
+All of the scriptural readings can be found in the pew Bible.
+Our pastors, members, and ushers are happy to answer any questions you might have.